 If a local unit does not have a “compatible renewable energy ordinance,” the developer would apply directly to the MPSC which would have 60 days to review the application to determine if it is complete and one year to approve or deny the application.
 Additionally, while MPSC shall consider the impact on the local land use, including the percentage of land within the local unit of government dedicated to energy generation, the legislation does not limit the overall land that can be utilized in a local unit for said purposes.
 A one-time $2,000 per megawatt payment in provided from the energy facility owner to the local unit for public safety and infrastructure purposes; however, both parties (the local unit and the energy facility owner) must agree on how the funds can be spent.

 MTA and its members stridently opposed the legislation, which creates a one-size-fits-all approach for Michigan’s communities.
-This legislation silences the voices of local officials and residents over these important local decisions.
+This legislation silenced the voices of local officials and residents over these important local decisions.
 We believe that the siting and permitting of renewable facilities should remain with the local community where that facility will be located for the next 20 to 50 years.

 MTA press release—House-passed renewable energy siting bills do not protect local control